gis1030/POP-Demographic-Schaerbeek/README.md

 January 2025, August 2025, December 2025

 ### Last Updates
-December 18, 2025
+Mars 27, 2026

 ### Publication date
-January 23, 2026 (Refreshment with new divisions for the urban islets)
+Mars 31, 2026 (Refreshment with new divisions for the urban islets)